Jalairs: Early history

-The Jalair might be the Chaladi who were recorded in Chinese sources of 910.
+The Jalair might be the Chaladi who were recorded in Chinese sources of 910 in eastern Inner Mongolia.
 The Jalairs revolted against the Khitan rule in 1014.
 Subsequently, they were suppressed by the Khitans in the next year.
 After that, the Jalayirs turned to the Mongols and lived next to Borjigins.
 Later, the Mongols under Khaidu of the Borjigin, an ancestor of Chinggis Khan, conquered and made them hereditary slaves (Ôtegii boghol) of the Mongols around 1060.

 The Jalair tribesmen were an important force in the Khamag Mongol confederation in the 12th century and later Chinggis Khan's rise to power.
 The Jalairs such as Mukhulai helped Genghis Khan to found his Empire.
 During the Mongol invasion of Khorazm in 1219–1223, Muqali campaigned in North China as the first prince of the state (guo-wang) and a viceroy.
 The Jalairs served under Great Khans as steward, chief judge, imperial tutor and advisor.
 Genghis Khan also gave 1,000 men under Jalair Moqe noyan to his son Chagatai Khan in Turkestan.
 And a body of the Jalair settled in Golden Horde.